webos-tools/webos-studio/README.md

 # webOS Studio

 **webOS Studio** helps the users develop apps or services for [webOS Open Source Edition (OSE)](https://webosose.org) and [webOS TV](https://webostv.developer.lge.com).
+- **webOS TV** is a web-centric smart TV platform that has powered LG Smart TVs for over a decade.
+It not only verified its reliable and stable performance across the globe but also demonstrated the potential and qualification of becoming a leading player in the linux-based smart display platforms competition.
+- **webOS OSE** is the open source project of webOS launched in  March 2018 under the philosophy of open platform, open partnership, and open connectivity.
+On top of the core architecture of webOS, webOS OSE offers additional features that allow extension to more diverse industry verticals.

 > **IMPORTANT NOTICE:**
 > - If you installed the [webOS OSE extension](https://marketplace.visualstudio.com/items?itemName=webOSOSESDK.webosose) or [webOS TV extension](https://marketplace.visualstudio.com/items?itemName=webOSTVSDK.webostv), **UNINSTALL** those before installing this extension.